What Motorcycle Injuries Can You Sue For?

 Motorcycle riders have to be twice as careful as a driver sitting in the cabin of a vehicle weighing thousands of pounds.
 There will always be motorists that run red lights and stop signs, that do not see the cyclists before changing lanes or any myriad of senseless reasons.
 But when it happens, someone has to be held accountable for the damage they have caused, whether intentional or not.
 The legal system offers relief to riders and their families in these matters, and that is taking responsible parties to court.

-If you or someone you know has been involved in a motorcycle accident in the Los Angeles area, give the Salamati Firm of California a call for a free consultation.
+If you or someone you know has been involved in a motorcycle accident in the Los Angeles area, give the dedicated Southern California motorcycle accident attorneys at the Salamati Law Firm a call for a free consultation.
 We will review the details of the matter and discuss your legal options.